 By Bob Difley

-These are some logical and progressive steps, from just feeling comfortable overnight without hook-ups, to boondocking in the wilds:
+These are some logical and progressive steps, from just feeling comfortable overnight without hook-ups, to boondocking in the wilds.

-- Walmart, Crackle Barrel, K-Mart, parking lots.
+- Walmart, Cracker Barrel, and similar parking lots.

 - Designated dispersed camping areas that are designated camping areas but have no services or host and you have to leave the area for dumping, filling water tank, or getting help.
 Find locations at BLM and Forest Service offices.

 - Open land camping.
 The BLM and Forest Service permit camping (boondocking) anywhere unless expressly prohibited by signs or are fenced off.
 You can follow any dirt road or old logging road and camp anywhere where you can get off the road so as not to impede any traffic—even if there isn’t any.
 This is where you find those secret places you can call your own and is the most extreme—and arguably the most satisfying—form of boondocking.

 Once you get comfortable spending a few days in the wilds, the next set of skills to develop is making the most efficient usage of your resources, electricity, fresh water and waste.
 We’ll cover that at a later date.